seerajakonnur/Machine-Learning/PPI_network_enhancement/Readme.md

 •	The output file contains:
 1. The pathogen protein in the first column.
 2. The corresponding interacting host protein along with the likelihood of interaction in the second column.
+3. The PSA gives a plethora of recommended interactions, as there are no biological properties considerd here, there is high chance that many of these interactions are false.
+4. Therefore it is crucial to filter these interactions.
+A cutoff needs to be decided.
+5. Histogram was plotted for all values to check where the density of values lie and only the interactions above 75 percentile were chisen for further analysis.
-3. We utilized machine learning to filter the predicted interactions.
+6. We utilized machine learning to fuether filter the above predicted interactions.

 # Feature Selection: